CONFIDENTIALITY IN INTERNATIONAL CONTEXT

 legitimate interest of public health, medical science, the person in charge of the medical

-, in order to enable him/her to defend or exercise a
+treatment or the controller of the file, in order to enable him/her to defend or exercise a

 legal claim, or for historical or statistical reasons, it proves necessary to conserve medical